Freedom89/yxkd/_posts/engineering/2023-07-29-deep-learning-rig.md

 ## Configuring Python

 I followed this [guide](https://linuxhint.com/install-anaconda-ubuntu-22-04/) to install anaconda, as it is my preferred method to manage different python environments locally.
-(Will try to attempt this with [Docker](../docker) in the future).
 The instructions are pretty straight forward:

+> **Using Docker while remote ssh!**
+>
+> * Turns out using docker in such an environment is pretty straight forward.
+> * It is exactly the same from the terminal point of view, and if you are using vscode, the plugins handles majority of the complexities.
+> * More information can be found at the [remote ide](#remote-ide) section.
+{: .prompt-info }

 Look at the [official anaconda repo site](https://repo.anaconda.com/archive/) and select the version you need.
 I happen to be using the intel x64 architecture: